nitrain/book/book/intro.md

 Each chapter of this book can be read independently, so if you are looking to enhance your skills in one specific area then feel free to skip around.
 The book is generally organized according to the various steps of a medical imaging AI workflow.

 We begin in `1.
-Handling medical images` by showing how to read medical images into memory and perform a variety of core tasks such as visualization, operations, and basic processing.
+Handling images` by showing how to read medical images into memory and perform a variety of core tasks such as visualization, operations, and basic processing.
 Once you've grasped how to work with medical images individually, you will learn in `2.
-Loading imaging datasets` how to represent entire collections of images and associated metadata in nitrain.
+Loading datasets` how to represent entire collections of images and associated metadata in nitrain.
 We will show you how to specify all kinds of structures that will eventually be fed into your model, including multi-image inputs or outputs.

 In `3.
-Generating image batches`, we demonstrate how you can combine images together into trainable units called tensors.
+Generating batches`, we demonstrate how you can combine images together into trainable units called tensors.
 Here, you will learn about applying data augmentation to get more out of your data.
 You will also learn about samplers - a really cool feature of nitrain that simplifies the process of training on slices, patches, or blocks of images.

 We move forward to `4.
 Creating models`, where you will learn how to take advantage of architectures in nitrain to quickly create popular types of models.
 We will talk about how to use pre-trained models from the community or how to create your own model in pytorch or keras.

 The fun part begins in `5.
 Training models` when you get to put everything together to train models locally, in the cloud, or on the nitrain.dev platform.
 You'll learn how to ensure that training goes smoothly, or at least how to know when it doesn't.

 A unique feature of medical imaging is that reoccuring, or fixed, parts of the images have meaning.
 That's why in `6.
-Explaining model results` you will learn how to apply various algorithms that can probe your trained model to better understand the image parts to which your model pays closest attention.
+Explaining results` you will learn how to apply various algorithms that can probe your trained model to better understand the image parts to which your model pays closest attention.

 Finally, in `7.
-Sharing models` we wrap up by showing you how to make your model available for others to fine-tune or to use for prediction on new data.
+Sharing and deploying` we wrap up by showing you how to make your model available for others to fine-tune or to use for prediction on new data.
 We give some advice on how to publish your models as well.

 All in all, this book takes you through the entire workflow of reading in medical images to explaining and sharing a trained model.